romanwixinger/quantum-gates-docs/docs/source/gates.rst

 Gates
 =====

-Here you learn how to use the different gatesets to sample noisy quantum gates.
-The gateset combines multiple gate factories into a single object, which is easy to import and pass in arguments.
+Here you learn how to use the different gate sets to sample noisy quantum gates.
+The gate set combines multiple gate factories into a single object, which is easy to import and pass in arguments.

 Usage